etodd/lasercrabs/README.md

 1. Ensure [Wwise](https://www.audiokinetic.com/) is installed and `WwiseCLI` is available on the path.
 1. Run `setup.bat`
-1. Open `build/mkzebra.sln` in Visual Studio.
+1. Open `build/yearning.sln` in Visual Studio.
-1. Set the `mkzebra` project as the default startup project.
+1. Set the `yearning` project as the default startup project.
 1. Hit F5 to run the game.

 Linux quickstart